-NORMAL BLINKING - Blinks once GRN, then pauses for a longer time, then continuously repeats this.
-This is a normal operation indication meaning that the oil level sensor is working properly as programmed.

-MALFUNCTION BLINKING - Alternately Blinking RED/GRN in equal time periods.
+- NORMAL BLINKING Blinks once GRN, then pauses for about 3 Sec., then continuously repeats this.
+This is a normal operation indication meaning that the oil level sensor is working properly and it it has been programmed. - OUT OF CALIBRATION BLINKING Alternately Blinking RED/GRN in equal time periods.
 This means that the electronics package is sensing that the sensor is monitoring an oil level that is outside the normal programmed range.
-The sensor may be disconnected or wires shorted.

-MALFUNCTION BLINKING - Blinking RED/GRN at intermittent or irregular time periods.
+The sensor wires may even be shorted. - MALFUNCTION BLINKING Blinking RED/GRN at intermittent or irregular time periods.
 This means that the electronics package is sensing that the sensor has been disconnected or wires to it have been cut.
 It could be that the sensor is not properly connected to the electronics.